Frankfurt travel guide

 You might not expect a city known for its banking industry to have much of a nightlife, but with its high rollers and multicultural expats, Frankfurt parties hard after dark.
 Whether looking for an epic night in the club or a laid back session of jazz, Frankfurt will have plenty on offer.

 Some of the best clubs in Frankfurt feature techno and house music, and the clubbing scene is energetic and trendy, but those looking for something slightly more sophisticated will find that Frankfurt is one of the jazz capitals of Europe; jazz fanatics are sure to fall in love with the city.
 For opera and classical music see what's playing at the Oper Frankfurt and the venerable Alte Oper.
-Frankfurt is also home to many theatres and is renowned for its good opera, among other things.
+Frankfurt is also home to many theatres.

 The Frankfurt nightlife is clustered around the city's northern area, near Fressgasse, Zeil and Römerberg.
 The cobbled lanes of Sachsenhausen have some especially lively Latin, Irish and local joints to enjoy.
-Adult entertainment is also a booming industry in Frankfurt, with prostitution legal, and the area known as Bahnhofsviertel is one of the largest red light districts in the world.
+Adult entertainment is also a booming industry in Frankfurt and the area known as Bahnhofsviertel is one of the largest red light districts in the world.

 Shopping in Frankfurt is not only about splurging on must-have items, but is also a taste and smell sensation with plenty of specialist food stores, cafés and delicatessens lining the Fressgasse, ready to recharge weary shoppers' batteries.